plangrid/flask-rebar/CONTRIBUTING.rst

-   git checkout -b your-release-branch bumpversion minor gitchangelog git commit -m "@cosmetic - changelog"
+   git checkout -b your-release-branch bumpversion minor gitchangelog git commit -a -m "@cosmetic - changelog"

 Then push the new commit and tags: